 When I came back to California on June 1st, I was focused.
 I would build this new company in my mother’s name.
 And at it’s core purpose would be a social mission to make it much easier for human beings to connect with each other globally on mobile touch devices.
 It would be a B Corp from the start.

 Anima would become our Co-Founder and Chief Connector/Chief Alchemist.
 I would be the co-founder and Chief Energy Officer (chief “executive” officer sounds so boringly corporate).
 We would all work our butts off for the summer and get an alpha to market by mid-August.

-And so, after a on May 22nd a new mobile technology company was born with the help of my good friends at DLA Piper and the lovely Delaware Secretary of State.
+And so, after May 22nd a new mobile technology company was born with the help of my good friends at DLA Piper and the lovely Delaware Secretary of State.
 For the next few weeks, we’ve decided to keep the official company name a bit stealthy until we lock up our domain assets.
 Our temp domain is stealthstarship.com .
 Yep, we’re that nerdy.

 And Then There Were Five

 The last week has been just amazing.
 I had a chance to meet President Obama on Wednesday during a roundtable in San Francisco with Marc Benioff and was excited to join on as a National Co-Chair of Technology for Obama (T4O) for the remainder of the campaign season.

 Our team also grew from 2 to 5 members last week.
 Addison Hardy the preternaturally brilliant PHP/Python engineer arrived from North Carolina, Sara Luchian the Chief of Staff candidate joined us from Philadelphia after completing her Wharton MBA, and Marwan Roushdy the CSS Guru/Front End Designer flew in from Egypt.